Mintbase/Grants-Program/docs/polkadot_stack.md

 ## :clipboard: About

-The Polkadot Tech Stack is a subset of the Web 3.0 Tech Stack, which consists of the **open-source** technologies contributing to and relying on [Polkadot](https://polkadot.network/), [Kusama](https://kusama.network/) and [Substrate](https://substrate.dev/).
+The Polkadot Tech Stack is a subset of the Mintbase Tech Stack, which consists of the **open-source** technologies contributing to and relying on [Polkadot](https://polkadot.network/), [Kusama](https://kusama.network/) and [Substrate](https://substrate.dev/).
 It is meant to be used for decentralized application (Dapp) development within numerous verticals including DeFi, Gaming, Provenance and many others not pictured below.

 <!-- markdownlint-disable MD040 -->
 ```